 Here, at the E & M Combustion plant, has been developed the burner that, through a water heater, will allow to raise the temperature of extracted crude from the Al-Jahra wells to give it the density needed to transport it through a network of pipes to the refinery.

-This is the first sale in the Arab country of this engineering specialized in the development and manufacture of industrial burners and combustion equipment for industrial applications created in 2004 and which serves Repsol, Pemex or Iberdrola in the energy sector, as well as Diageo, Puleva or La Casera in the food.
+This is the first sale in the Arab country of this Spanish engineering company specialized in the development and manufacture of industrial burners and combustion equipment for industrial applications created in 2004 and which serves Repsol, Pemex or Iberdrola in the energy sector, as well as Diageo, Puleva or La Casera in the food.
 It is an achievement that in E&M Combustion look with much optimism because, although the plant belongs to a Franco-American oil company -Schlumberger-, for them it means entering the Persian Gulf, one of the regions with the largest oil reserves and, therefore, large business opportunities.

 “We have achieved this because we have been able to make a suit tailored to the client, which in this case, for example, among other things, required the team to have an anti-explosive classification.

 It is a segment in which we have been specializing following the different international regulations and that can help us to enter other oil producing countries of that region, “explains Iñigo Béjar, general director and one of the founding partners of the company.